 - SEND - Special Educational Needs and Disability.

-- SENCO - Special Educational Needs Co-ordinator, the person in school responsible for managing SEND.
+- SENDCo - Special Educational Needs and Disability Co-ordinator, the person in school responsible for managing SEND.

 - SEN Support - A single category for pupils with less complex needs but who still require support.